-In a computing device, hard disks and CD/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
+In a computing device, hard disks and CD/DVD drives are connected to a device called a hard disk controller, which drives hard disk operation and data transfers.
 Oracle VM VirtualBox can emulate the most common types of hard disk controllers typically found in computing devices: IDE, SATA (AHCI), SCSI, SAS, USB-based, NVMe and virtio-scsi mass storage devices.

 • IDE (ATA) controllers are a backwards-compatible yet very advanced extension of the disk controller in the IBM PC/AT (1984).
 Initially, this interface worked only with hard disks, but was later extended to also support CD-ROM drives and other types of removable media.
 In physical PCs, this standard uses flat ribbon parallel cables with 40 or 80 wires.
-Each such cable can connect two devices to a controller, which have traditionally been called master and slave.
+Each such cable can connect two devices, called device 0 and device 1, to a controller.
 Typical PCs had two connectors for such cables.
-As a result, support for up to four IDE devices was most common.
+As a result, support for up to four IDE devices was most common: primary device 0, primary device 1, secondary device 0, and secondary device 1.

 In Oracle VM VirtualBox, each virtual machine may have one IDE controller enabled, which gives you up to four virtual storage devices that you can attach to the machine.
-By default, one of these virtual storage devices, the secondary master, is preconfigured to be the virtual machine's virtual CD/DVD drive.
+By default, one of these virtual storage devices, device 0 on the secondary channel, is preconfigured to be the virtual machine's virtual CD/DVD drive.
 However, you can change the default setting.